The eCommerce Agreement’s Business Benefits

 A larger, eCommerce ready market and more eCommerce talent in the future: The ASEAN members plan to focus on education and technology competency among their populace.
 These include public courses on how to use the internet safely which can boost their confidence and trust in using internet services.

 This could lead to more consumers in the future who are willing to try online shopping as they trust and understand its benefits while being knowledgeable enough to safeguard themselves from fraud online.

 Micro-small-to-medium enterprises will have access to government initiatives to educate them on best practices, tools and training on eCommerce.
 This also includes business management training and courses.

 Region-wide accessibility of broadband infrastructure: In addition to more educated consumers, the ASEAN members plan to increase internet penetration and internet infrastructure in their countries.
 This includes providing broadband internet access to even rural areas of ASEAN countries and promoting affordable access to international roaming services in the region.

-More people having faster and more reliable internet connections could encourage more people to try eCommerce purchases, which can be seen through Indonesia’s increasing mobile internet penetration giving it great eCommerce market potential.
+More people having faster and more reliable internet connections could encourage more people to try eCommerce purchases, which can be seen through Indonesia’s increasing mobile internet penetration giving it great eCommerce market potential9.

-You can find more details on planned initiatives and their ASEAN implementing bodies on the official ASEAN Work Programme on Electronic Commerce 2017 – 2025 site and also read the full list of benefits for eCommerce merchants on the official ASEAN Agreement on Electronic Commerce factsheet.
+You can find more details on planned initiatives and their ASEAN implementing bodies on the official ASEAN Work Programme on Electronic Commerce 2017 – 2025 site11 and also read the full list of benefits for eCommerce merchants on the official ASEAN Agreement on Electronic Commerce factsheet12.